openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 Note that the Verifier needs to determine which Client Identifier Schemes the Wallet supports prior to sending the Authorization Request in order to choose a supported scheme.

-Depending on the Client Identifier Scheme, the Verifier can communicate a JSON object with its metadata using the `client_metadata` parameter which contains name/value pairs defined in Section 4.3 and Section 2.1 of the OpenID Connect Dynamic Client Registration 1.0 [@!OpenID.Registration] specification as well as [@!RFC7591].
+Depending on the Client Identifier Scheme, the Verifier can communicate a JSON object with its metadata using the `client_metadata` parameter which contains name/value pairs.

 ### Fallback